xarop-pa-toss/ABBA-LM/README.md

 The backend follows a Repository pattern, and the MongoDB database is easy to figure out and can have an enforced schema (provided in the files as well as a default version of the DB).
 Could it be done with SQL?
 Absolutely... but as with everything in this project, I wanted to try out new stuff.

+The Tournament management part of the app is setup as a C# code library that is used by the main API, but isn't an integral part of it.
+I made it this way because I wanted it to stand alone and be usable elsewhere.
 <h2 id="prerequisites">🏈 Kicking it off!</h3>

 The frontend requires [Deno 2.0](https://deno.com/blog/v2.0) that you can download with the following commands.